 - Get webcam.

 apt-get webcamwill work if you’re under Ubuntu.

-- Grab this configuration file.
+- Set up a configuration file.
 Save it as

 mkdir -m ~/webcam/.tmp